Introduction

 Some important considerations to keep in mind when using the Prescriptive Rules tool in Genius CE & Enterprise:

 - Prescriptive Rules is an Admin-level feature.
-This means that in order to access this feature, the user needs to have access to the Administration > Recurring Jobs > Prescriptive Rules page.
+This means that to access this feature, the user must have access to the Administration > Recurring Jobs > Prescriptive Rules page.

 - A common property to group learners should be identified and available (ask a question: “How do I identify those who need training?”)